 2) Danny Tanner (Bob Saget) – Full House:

 -I think Danny had the benefit of being aided by really cheesy and sappy music.
 This really elevated his legendary speeches.
 Danny Tanner was a simple man.
 He loved his family, wanted his house clean, and always appreciated a good hug.
 Proof that he’s a wise sage is when the mom of Stephanie’s (Jodie Sweetin) friend asks him, ‘Do you always sound like a fortune cookie?’
 Yup, that’s Danny Tanner.
-Whether he’s giving his three daughters advice, Jesse (John Stamos) and Joey (Dave Coulier), or even a total stranger, Danny didn’t fuck around.
+Whether he’s giving his three daughters advice, Jesse (John Stamos), Joey (Dave Coulier), or even a total stranger, Danny didn’t mess around.
 He wanted to solve any problem that came his way.

 1) George Feeny (William Daniels) – Boy Meets World:

 -It’s not even close.
-The guy has his own call (The Feeney Call) for crying out loud!
+The guy has his own call (The Feeny Call) for crying out loud!
 Feeney was more than just a teacher: He was a living breathing Master.
 Plus, this guy by far had the biggest challenge.
-He had to deal with Cory (Ben Savage) whining about his girlfriend all the time, Shawn (Rider Strong), who was just a complete mess, and then Cory’s brother Eric (Will Friedle), a total psycho-path.
+He had to deal with Cory (Ben Savage) whining about his girlfriend all the time, Shawn (Rider Strong), who was just a complete mess, and then Cory’s brother, Eric (Will Friedle), a total crazy person.
 Feeny strongly believed in the teacher/student bond, and in the last episode where he sends off all the main characters with one final speech, he is vindicated.
 If everyone had a George Feeny telling them what to do, we’d all be kicking ass at life.

 Go to Method of Advice Giving: He’s really a combination of all the previous methods.
 Everything is in his repute.

-Vintage Feeny Moment: In the Season 4 episode, ‘Quiz Show,’ Cory, Shawn, and Topanga (Danielle Fishel) keep winning on a game show by answering useless pop- culture questions.
+Vintage Feeny Moment: In the Season 4 episode, ‘Quiz Show,’ Cory, Shawn, and Topanga (Danielle Fishel) keep winning on a game show by answering useless pop-culture questions.
 When their arrogance gets them in trouble in class while Feeny tries to teach them about Gutenberg and the printing press, Feeny goes on a glorious rant about their generation, and how they all use such great technology for useless information.
 It was epic.

 Well, there you have it.
 My favorite TV Mentors.
 As the great Feeny once said, ‘Class dismissed.’